ncphillips/blog/content/post/the-new-forestry-io.md

 ### Billing Updates

 We changed our pricing to build a better, more sustainable service.
 Forestry will be free to use for personal projects (1 user), but we'll be charging medium and larger teams.
 Also, soon you'll be able to set up client billing if you want your client to handle the payment.
-[Peter](https://github.com/volgorean), has been crushing this with his coding skills.
+[Peter](https://github.com/volgorean) has been heading this up while juggling countless support requests.

 ### What's next?